Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Acknowledgments

 \section{Acknowledgments}

-This research is supported by the National Natural Science Foundation of China under Grants No. 92152108 and No. 12472278, and the Space Application System of China Manned Space Program under projects "Nonlinear Dynamics of Flame Instability under Microgravity Conditions" and "Ignition Mechanism of Premixed Near-Limit Flames under Microgravity Conditions".
+This research is supported by the National Key Research and Development Program of China under Grant No. 2025YFF0511801 and No. 2021YFA0717200, the National Natural Science Foundation of China under Grants No. 12472278 and No. 92152108, the Space Application System of China Manned Space Program under projects, and the Open Research Program of National Key Laboratory of Fundamental Algorithms and Models for Engineering Simulation.
+Numerical simulations were supported by the High-Performance Computing Platform of Peking University.

-\section{Supplementary Material}
+\section{Supplementary material}